Looking for the perfect chocolatey teatime snack? This moist Chocolate Chip Loaf Cake is easy to whip up and hits the spot every time.

 - It has a crisp exterior.
 Baked to perfection with a golden brown top.

-If you’re loving this Chocolate Chip Loaf Cake, and want more loaf recipes, I highly recommend checking out this Blackberry Lemon Bread!
-And if you’re here for the chocolate chips, these Chocolate Chip Muffins are calling your name!
+If you’re loving this Chocolate Chip Loaf Cake, and want similar recipes, check out these Chocolate Chip Muffins and Chocolate Chip Bread Pudding.

 Equipment